Languages of Malta

-Malta has two official languages: Maltese and English.
+Malta has three official languages: Maltese, Maltese Sign Language and English.
 Maltese is the national language.
 Until 1934, Italian was also an official language in Malta, and in the 19th and 20th centuries there was a linguistic and political debate known as the Language Question about the roles of these three languages.
 The Maltese population is generally able to converse in languages which are not native to the country, particularly English and Italian.
 They can also somewhat understand Darija.

+In 2022, Malta National Statistics Office states that 90 percent of the Maltese population has at least a basic knowledge of Maltese.
+Also, 96 percent of the population has at least a basic knowledge of English, 62 percent of Italian, and 20 percent of French.
 According to the Eurobarometer poll conducted in 2012, 98% of Maltese people can speak Maltese, 88% can speak English, 66% can speak Italian, and more than 17% speak French.
 This shows a recent increase in fluency in languages, since in 1995, while 98% of the population spoke Maltese, only 76% spoke English, 36% Italian, and 10% French.
 It shows an increase in Italian fluency, compared to when Italian was an official language of Malta, due to Italian television broadcasts reaching Malta.

 According to the 2011 census, there were 377,952 people aged 10 and over, of whom 357,692 people (94.7%) declared that they spoke Maltese at least at an average level, 248,570 (82.1%) that they spoke English at least at an average level and 93,401 (43.7%) that they spoke Italian at least at an average level, out of a scale made of "Well", "Average", "A little" and "Not at all".
 French, Russian, Spanish, and German are the other main languages studied in secondary and tertiary education.

 Background

-Greek was made an official language of Malta in 553 A.D. as part of Sicily by Emperor Justinian.
+Greek was made an official language of Malta in 553 AD as part of Sicily by Emperor Justinian.
 Though Siculo-Arabic became officially used, Greek remained in use by the upper class until Norman rule which ended in 1194.
 Greek started to be replaced by Latin around 1130.

 For several centuries, Malta was ruled by the order of the Knights of Malta, with members coming from different parts of Europe, when, beside Tuscan Italian, Latin was commonly used for official purposes such as at the Castellania.

 During the rule of the Order of St. John many knights were French, and French was used by the community in everyday life.
 However, Italian remained dominant for official purposes.
 Despite this, it was often used for documentation and maps, because prominent military engineers of the order were French.
-French was the official language of the Maltese islands during the brief French occupation of Malta (1798-1800).
+French was the official language of the Maltese islands during the brief French occupation of Malta (1798–1800).